xcart/xc5-manual/en/products/adding_products.md

 ---

-You can add products to your store via [import](https://xcart.zendesk.com/entries/23396176-How-to-import-products-) or {% link "manually" ref_fhzzxDTy %}.
+This section provides information on how to add products to your store manually.
+Please note that you can also add products via {% link "import" ref_TANvG2De %}.

 ## Video guide

-This video captures the process of adding a new product in X-Cart 5.1.9\.
+This video captures the process of adding a new product in X-Cart 5.1.9.
 Please note that starting with X-Cart version 5.2.1 the user interface of X-Cart Admin area has been changed quite a bit from 5.1.9 shown in the video; other than that the process of creating a new product in X-Cart 5 remains essentially the same.

 <iframe class="youtube-player" type="text/html" style="width: 800px; height: 450px" src="http://www.youtube.com/embed/HKtI-iXFfr8" frameborder="0"></iframe>